ehourdakis/PosQuatEKF/README.md

 $$\hat{\dot{\omega_w}} = \dot{\omega_z} $$

-### Linearization of the state transition for $q, w, \dot{w}$
+### Linearization of the state transition

-The Jacobian matrix of $q, w, \dot{w}$ w.r.t the state represents the linearization of the rotation state transition model around the current state.
+The Jacobian matrix of the above process model w.r.t the state is the linearization of the state transition model around the current state.
 We compute it below.

 $$
 \displaystyle \left[\begin{array}{ccccccccccccccccccc}